Building door handle

 The government has acknowledged that the call for evidence indicates that there are significant shortcomings in the current regime.
 Indeed, the responses strongly suggest that there are substantial opportunities for improvements that could benefit both the creditor and debtor communities.
 The government has therefore announced an intention to develop proposals for reform for further public consultation which it aims to publish in early 2024.
 We will keep you updated as the proposals are published.

 Michelmores provides strategic and commercial advice on a range of corporate and personal insolvency matters.
-If you would like to discuss any of the issues raised in this article, please contact Emily Reeve.
+Should you wish to discuss any of the issues raised in this article, please contact Sacha Pickering.